jqrony/quanter/README.md

 ### XPath Selector

-The `Quanter.XPathSelect(expr, context, results, seed)` method is a specialized function built to handle **full XPath syntax**, offering complete support for:
+The `XPathSelect` method is a specialized function built to handle **full XPath syntax**, offering complete support for:

 - Complex queries
 - Nested expressions